makersacademy/airport_challenge/README.md

 ## Author
 Jane Parsons

-## TODO
+### TODO
-Further amend to call andlink the classes together so that Planes and Airports can be updated iteratively, and controller through user input
+* Further amend to call and link the classes together so that Planes and Airports can be updated iteratively, and controlled through user input
-Possibly have two further "Collection"s at the AirTrafficController level, one to hold the airports, and the other to hold the planes
+* Possibly have two further "Collection"s at the AirTrafficController level, one to hold the airports, and the other to hold the planes